Wikaobl/stoper/README.md

 ## Description

 This project is a stopwatch.
 It has **_“start, pause, stop, reset”_** buttons.
-There is the last time that we measured and the **_“archive”-** button which shows the history of our records.
+There is the last time that we measured and the **_“archive”_** button which shows the history of our records.
 The “stop” button deletes all of the history.
 I used _JS_, _CSS_ and _HTML_ for this project.

 ## Usage